wp-plugins/upi-crm-universal-crm-solution/readme.txt

 UpiCRM User: Can view & manage leads assigned to him only.

-Simply create a WordPress user using the default "Users" menu provided by your WordPress management interface.
-Navigate to the lower end of the page, and assign the new user with the desired UpiCRM role:
+Simply create a WordPress user using the default "Users" menu provided by your WordPress management interface, or edit existing WordPress users, by navigating to the lower end of the page, and assigning the new user with the desired UpiCRM role:

-Note: if you have an existing WordPress user, you can simply assign user roles using the same screen above.
+Note: remember that you can simply assign UpiCRM user roles using the native users management screens of WordPress.

-UpiCRM General Settings
+UpiCRM General Settings:

 "Send all leads and updates to the following user": you may choose to distribute new leads by mail to any external eMail address, or to a list of multiple comma separated (",") eMail addresses.

 "By default, Leads are assigned to" : use this option in order to determine who will be assigned to deal with all new leads.

 "Email format":  you can choose to send mail notifications as plain text or HTML.
-As some external systems (SalesForce, ZohoCRM etc) require plain text in order to parse new leads, you may choose to change default format to plain text.
+As some external systems (SalesForce, ZohoCRM etc.) require plain text in order to parse new leads, you may choose to change default format to plain text.

 Change default "from" field for emails sent from UpiCRM: use this option in order to set the "from" name used on email that will be sent by UpiCRM.